denis-trtnr/Cross-Corpus-NER/README.md

 This repository contains code components that are specific to the infrastructure used during development:

-- ✅ [W&B](https://wandb.ai) for experiment tracking and automated sweeps
+- ⚖️ [W&B](https://wandb.ai) for experiment tracking and automated hyperparamter tuning
-- 🛰️ [Pegasus](https://pegasus.dfki.de/) Cluster-specific scripts (e.g., SLURM configs, paths)
+- 🦄 [Pegasus](https://pegasus.dfki.de/) Cluster-specific scripts (e.g., SLURM configs, paths)

 If you're running this outside the original setup, you may need to: